haxtheweb/edtechjoker/draft-outline.md

 ## Thursday
 - Reading through more of the requirements so we're on the same page
 - Thursday to start class, you'll have selected the project you want to work on
-- We'll start doing some prototyping in class on paper / tablet
+- We'll start doing some prototyping in class on paper / tablet / figma / XD / however you prototype things
+  - Need to diagram the relationship between front end and back end via box diagrams
+  - Need to start to draw the front end, pointing out how different aspects of it are handled visually
 - The goal of this initial rough work is to have...
   - the front end team envision what it might look like
   - the back end team envision what calls their might be to power data of the frontend prototype